alexbrault/Pathfinder2EOversights/README.md

 * As brought up [here](https://paizo.com/threads/rzs42nmp&page=3?TyposMistakesEtc-in-2E-Books-Collection#136), there's something odd about the Monk Dedication feat.

 * [Andrew Mullen](https://paizo.com/threads/rzs42nmp&page=3?TyposMistakesEtc-in-2E-Books-Collection#140) noticed that the 8th level barbarian feat, Animal Rage, doesn't seem like it does much.

+* [Seems worth looking into this discussion on mutagen rules](https://paizo.com/threads/rzs42nmp&page=4?TyposMistakesEtc-in-2E-Books-Collection#170).
+This linked post it only the latest in an ongoing conversation about what might be some leftover text from the playtest, and generally [Brew Bird](https://paizo.com/threads/rzs42nmp&page=4?TyposMistakesEtc-in-2E-Books-Collection#169) points out multiple possible issues with the way mutagens are written.